Mary T. Biggs

 • Contact

 My graduate work, funded through the NSF Graduate Research Fellowship Program, the American Association of Geographers, and the Landscape Research Group, examined human dimensions of natural and cultural resources, the social science of public lands, program evaluation, and landscape in the US South.
-Learn more about my social science work here.
+Learn more about my graduate research here.

 • Biggs, M.T. (forthcoming).
 Boundaries and boundary-making: Somerset Place State Historic Site and the National Register of Historic Places.
 GeoHumanities.